leeqi10/leeqi10/README.md

 leeqi10/leeqi10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-hello, I am learning java,I hope that I can be a excellent person Work Experience:UCD(爱发科)
+hello, I am learning java,I hope that I can be a excellent person.
+Work Experience:UCD(爱发科)
 ![all-smile's GitHub stats](https://github-readme-stats.vercel.app/api?username=leeqi10&show_icons=true&theme=tokyowhite)